Lifecycle Handlers

 Decorator1.AfterUpdate

-There is also a shorthand for mapping life cycle handlers from a $companion
+There is also a shorthand for mapping life cycle handlers from a $companion.
+For lifecycle events

 the return type is ignored and can be anything as long as your mapping method defines no parameters.